noawe-boi/NoahsObsidianSync/Alkene.md

 Propene - $C_3H_6$
 or
 $CH_2CHCH_3$
-Since one hydrogen in the middle is used up, and one on the left is used up, clearly the double bond is between the two $CH$ molecules with discrepancies
+Since one hydrogen in the middle is used up, and one on the left is used up, clearly the double bond is between the two $CH$ molecules with discrepancies.
+==Remember that carbon only has 4 bonding electrons==
 ![[Pasted image 20250609095030.png]]

 ### Common Alkenes (and their double bonds)